 FACTOIDS & TRIVIA

-In 1999, Guild (Fender) introduced the DeArmond line of guitars as a “budget line” for Guild.
+In 1999, Guild (Fender) introduced the DeArmond series of guitars as a “budget line” for Guild.
 Built in Korea, they featured specially designed, American-made DeArmond pickups.
-The DeArmonds purposely made use of venerable Guild designs and visual cues of the early ‘60s Starfires, and the Starfire Special emulates the look of the early Starfire III better than any current Guild Starfire.
+The DeArmonds purposely made use of venerable Guild designs and visual cues of the early 1960s Starfires.
+The Starfire Special emulated the look of the early Starfire III, but fell shsort until the introduction of the Newark Street series in 2013.
 However, unlike the original Guilds, the DeArmond is a semi-hollowbody and has a solid center block to resist feedback.
 The DeArmond 2K pickup has a P-90 type design, but uses ceramic magnets instead of the P-90's alnico magnets.
 The tone is fat with a sharp upper end.
 The Starfire Special was available in black, sunburst and transparent red.
-It possessed great “bang for the buck” factor but in 2001, along with the entire DeArmond line, the Starfire Special was discontinued.
+It possessed great “bang for the buck” factor, but in 2001 the Starfire Special was discontinued along with the entire DeArmond line.

-Body: Semi-hollow; laminated maple top and back, and laminated maple sides; triple bound top and back
+Body: Semi-hollow; laminated maple top, back and maple sides; 3-ply bound top and back

 Finish: Black, polyurethane